 Arboretum Committee activities

-Bring gloves, water, sunscreen, high energy, and a smile!
+Essentials to keep in mind?
+Gloves, water, sunscreen, high energy, and a smile!

 - Bring raw materials for the compost demonstration.

 - Chip and/or shred the brush pile behind the tool shed.